 For an amendment to this motion to be selected it must concern the annual charge on income tax.
 The scope for amendment is thus very limited.

 Historically, an Amendment of the Law motion has not been included among the Budget resolutions shortly after a general election or when the dissolution of Parliament is anticipated (May 1929; February 1974; May 1997; May 2010; June 2017).
-More recently, the government chose not to table such a motion in 2018 and again in 2020 (shortly after the December 2019 general election), and again in March 2021.
+More recently, the government chose not to table such a motion in 2018, 2020 (shortly after the December 2019 general election), and again in March 2021.

 Implications for the Finance Bill